Annapurna Circuit Short Trek 14 Days

 Annapurna Circuit Short Trek Overview

 About 09 hours drive from Kathmandu takes you to the gateway of Annapurna Circuit Trekking -Dharapani.
-The highest point of the route- Thorong La high pass (5416 meters) offers breathtaking summits of Mt.
+The highest point of the route- Thorong La High Pass (5416 meters) offers the breathtaking summits of Mt.
 Annapurna, Tilicho Peak, Manaslu, Thorong Peak, and the surroundings.
-The trek allows you to discover the mysteries of the Annapurna and Mustang region on a single trek, which is highly advantageous and brings a variation on the trek at the same time.
+The trek allows you to discover the mysteries of the Annapurna and Mustang regions on a single trek, which is highly advantageous and brings a variation to the trek at the same time.
 Acclimatization is a significant part of trekking as it goes above 3000 meters altitude, which is challenging enough for trekkers.
-Spring and autumn are the best seasons for this high pass trekking.
+Spring and autumn are the best seasons for this high-pass trekking.

 Annapurna Circuit Short -13 Days Journey is an adventurous excursion in northwest Nepal, which crosses the jaw-dropping high pass of Thorong La (5416m).
-In the long three weeks itinerary, the itinerary of 13 days offers you the major highlights of the Round Annapurna Trekking route along with crossing the technical Himalayan pass.
-The trail is bounded up by the Marshyangdi River Valley in the Annapurna region and Kali Gandaki River valley in the Mustang region.
+In the long three-week itinerary, the itinerary of 13 days offers you the major highlights of the Round Annapurna Trekking route along with crossing the technical Himalayan pass.
+The trail is bounded by the Marshyangdi River Valley in the Annapurna region and the Kali Gandaki River Valley in the Mustang region.

 Itinerary